cite-architecture/mumbojumbo/README.md

 ## Data sources ##

-*Inventory File* a `.tsv` or `.csv` file identifying ORCA collections with the following four columns:
+*Inventory File* a `.tsv` or `.csv` file identifying ORCA collections with the following six columns:

-`CollURN \t VersionString \t Filename \t ExemplarID`
+`OrcaCollectionURN \t VersionString \t Filename \t ExemplarID \t CtsServiceUrl \t Description`

-*Analysis File* should be documented with three properties:
+*Analysis File* (identified by `Filename`, above) should be documented with three properties:

 1. `AnalyzedText` A version-level CTS URN, which may be a range and which may have subreferences.
-2. `AnalysisObjectUrn` A CITE URN identifying the analysis.
+2. `AnalysisDataUrn` A CITE URN pointing to the analysis, expressed as a CITE Object.
 3. `textDeformation` A string that will serve as the 'text content' for a leaf-node in an analytical exemplar.

 *Parameters*